Why take out mortgage protection?

 Both policies provide a lump sum pay-out in the event of your death.
 However, a life assurance policy typically pays out a pre-defined amount that can be used for any purpose.
 A mortgage protection policy is designed specifically to pay off your mortgage.

-If you’re not sure which is right for you, please speak to one of our Financial Consultants.
+If you’re not sure which is right for you, please speak to one of our Specialist Financial Advisers.

 Is mortgage protection a legal requirement?